-At least one from this section, ensuring that the identity, address and legal status of the parties are verified as per 4.7 and 4.8 as appropriate.
-Method What does this verify?
-1 Trust Deed (or relevant extracts of the trust deed) and any subsequent deeds of appointment and retirement (or equivalent).
+At least one from this section, ensuring that the identity, address and legal status of the parties are verified as per 4.7 and 4.8 as appropriate. hod What does this verify?
+Conditions 1 Trust Deed (or relevant extracts of the trust deed) and any subsequent deeds of appointment and retirement (or equivalent).
 Evidences the formation of the arrangement and confirms that the persons in question are the trustees (or equivalent) of the arrangement.
-Must be a certified copy 2 Bank statement (if applicable) Trustees Mailing Address No more than 6 months old Received by the customer in the post PLU PLUS on a risk based approach, consider the following additional checks 1 2 When documentation cannot be provided The relevant person should clearly document why they have been unable to verify the person's identity using the methods listed above, what alternative measures they have taken to verify the identity and why they feel that this is sufficient to satisfy the requirements of the Code.
+Must be a certified copy 2 Bank statement (if applicable) Trustees Mailing Address No more than 6 months old Received by the customer in the post PLU PLUS on a risk based approach, consider the following additional checks 1 Require payment for the product of customer's name at a credit institu 2 Use independent data sources, including electronic sources Whe en documentation cannot be provid ed The relevant person should clearly document why they have been unable to verify the person's identity using the methods listed above, what alternative measures they have taken to verify the identity and why they feel that this is sufficient to satisfy the requirements of the Code.
 Senior management approval should be obtained for all such cases.